Generation-Resources/jwd-final-project-tasklist-master/task-6/README.md

 1. In `js/taskManager.js`, within the `TaskManager` class, create a `render()` method.
 This method does not need any parameters.

-2. Create a variable storing an empty array to hold the HTML of all the tasks' html, `tasksHtmlList`.
+2. Within the method, create a variable storing an empty array to hold the HTML of all the tasks' html, `tasksHtmlList`.

 3. Loop over the `TaskManager`'s tasks, for each task: